 Katara Opera House

 The Gold Mosque is Katara’s second Mosque, which is smaller but no less impressive.
 The Mosque is covered in gold tiling that glints in the sun and faces the Amphitheatre.
-You cannot compare the grand Mosque in Abu Dhabi to the Gold Mosque, but it doesn’t mean that the Gold Mosque is less impressive; the Abu Dhabi looks and feels can equally obtain in the Katara’s Gold Mosque; regardless of the size.
+You cannot compare the Grand Mosque in Abu Dhabi to the Gold Mosque, but it doesn’t mean that the Gold Mosque is less impressive; the Abu Dhabi looks and feels can equally obtain in the Katara’s Gold Mosque, regardless of the size.

-The Cigar Lounge is a place where you find peace of mind with a great bottle of Chardonnay or a Cognac; fully knowledgeable service and perfectly trained waiters and waitresses can get better than this place.
+The Cigar Lounge is where you find peace of mind with a great bottle of Chardonnay or a Cognac; fully knowledgeable service and perfectly trained waiters and waitresses can get better than this place.
 Per request, the Staff can get you extra exceptional food from the restaurants.
-Also, they are polite, funny and highly trained.
+Also, they are polite, funny, and highly trained.
 If you happen to be at the Four Seasons, do drop by.
 A pianist performs in the evening, and it’s a perfect retreat for a pre-dining or late-night drink.

 Khan Farouk Tarab Café – Egyptian

 This restaurant is one of Qatar’s most popular evening hangouts, serving classic Egyptian cuisine and sheesha while accompanying a live band.
 I recommend the food here because it caters to everyone, from the carnivore lot to vegan sundries.
-And the food is always good, topnotch performance every time.
+And the food is always good, and top-notch performance every time.
 The Staff are amicable and happy to accommodate minor requests; you can even ask them to bring some cupcakes and candles for a silly quick birthday sing-along.
-The terrace is excellent for seating, plus the atmosphere is relaxing, and the interior has three distinct seating zones to suit different requirements.
+The terrace is excellent for seating, the atmosphere is relaxing, and the interior has three distinct seating zones to suit different requirements.

-To wrap it up, Katara is magical, pocket friendly and an out-of-this-planet spot for a relaxing and rejuvenating holiday.
+To wrap it up, Katara is magical, pocket friendly, and an out-of-this-planet spot for a relaxing and rejuvenating holiday.